garymichaelbass/azure-iot-location-pipeline/README.md

 - **Git:** Installed.
 - **Azure Subscription**: Ensure you have an active Azure subscription.
 - **Azure CLI:** Installed and configured (`az login`).
-- **Terraform**: Install Terraform to manage infrastructure.
+- **Terraform**: Installed Terraform to manage infrastructure.
-- **Terraform CLI:** Installed.
+- **Terraform CLI:** Installed for command line execution.
-- **Terraform Backend:** Azure Blob storage for Terraform state file, as referenced in azure-iot-location-monitor/backend.tf.
+- **Terraform Backend:** Created Azure Blob storage for Terraform state file (per ./backend.tf).
-- **Docker**: Required for containerizing the IoT simulator.
+- **Docker**: Installed to containerize the IoT simulator.
-- **Kubernetes Cluster**: Set up a Kubernetes cluster for deploying the simulator.
+- **Kubernetes Cluster**: Installed for deploying the simulator.
+- **kubectl**: Installed for command line execution.
-- **jq:** A lightweight and flexible command-line JSON processor.
+- **jq:** Installed for as a command-line JSON processor.

 ### Screenshots

-See the screenshots directory for sample images of IoTHub, EventHub, CosmosDB, and Grafana.
+See the screenshots directory (./screenshots) for sample images of IoTHub, EventHub, CosmosDB, and Grafana.

 ## Deployment Guide